 Enhancing Healthcare Team Outcomes

-Nucleus pulposus herniation is a common complaint among young adults; clinical symptoms such as low back or cervical pain with radicular pain (brachialgia or sciatica) may raise suspicion of a possible nerve root inflammation/compression and further referral to a specialist.
-In cervical disc herniation, there is no evidence of effectiveness for conservative treatment compared with surgery [Level I], on the other hand, carefully selected patients who underwent surgery for lumbar disc herniation achieved more significant improvement compared to nonoperative treated patients [Level II].
-A coordinated effort between the primary care provider, specialty-trained nurses, spine specialists, physical therapists and chiropractors (who may be the patient's first point of contact), communicating across professions, and providing patient and family education is vital to guide proper management in patients with symptomatic nucleus pulposus herniation [Level V].
+Nucleus pulposus herniation is a common complaint among young adults.
+Clinical symptoms such as low back (sciatica) or neck (cervicalgia) pain with radicular features may raise suspicion of nerve root inflammation or compression.
+They may further the need for referral to a specialist, such as a neurosurgeon or orthopedic spine surgeon.
+In cervical disc herniation, there is no evidence of effectiveness for conservative treatment compared with surgery.
+However, carefully selected patients who underwent surgery for lumbar disc herniation sustained more significant clinical improvement compared to nonoperatively treated patients.

 Review Questions